 Five years after Heterodox Academy’s founding, we continue to pursue our mission of promoting open inquiry, viewpoint diversity, and constructive disagreement in higher education.
 While the road ahead remains challenging, we are proud of our accomplishments and the growing community of educators, administrators, and students that we have created.

-As we wrap up this unprecedented year, we invite you to join us as we reflect on the past and look ahead to the future.
-We are thrilled to be hosting four esteemed panelists, Nadine Strossen, Randall Kennedy, Nicholas Christakis and Jeffrey Adam Sachs – each with a different level of engagement with HxA – who will help us think together about future opportunities to further our mission, the challenges that lie ahead, and what we can learn from the past five years.
+As we wrap up this unprecedented year, we invited you to join us as we reflected on the past and looked ahead to the future.
+We were thrilled to host four esteemed panelists, Nadine Strossen, Randall Kennedy, Nicholas Christakis and Jeffrey Adam Sachs – each with a different level of engagement with HxA – who helped us think together about future opportunities to further our mission, the challenges that lie ahead, and what we can learn from the past five years.
 More information on our panelists can be found below.

-This virtual panel event will take place on Wednesday, December 16 at 7pm Eastern Time.
+This virtual panel event took place on Wednesday, December 16 at 7pm Eastern Time.

 Nicholas Christakis, MD, PhD, MPH, is the Sterling Professor of Social and Natural Science at Yale University.
 His work is in the the fields of network science, biosocial science, and behavior genetics.
 He directs the Human Nature Lab and is the Co-Director of the Yale Institute for Network Science.
 He was elected to the National Academy of Medicine in 2006; the American Association for the Advancement of Science in 2010; and the American Academy of Arts and Sciences in 2017.